Skip to content

 So I like to think in layers, I like contrast, I like dimension and lots of texture.

-Then I like to have a Focal Point!
 Most abstract art I see doesn’t have an obvious place for the eye to land.
 Personally I just don’t think abstract art is as strong without a focal point.
-Maybe that’s just me… but then that’s what art is about.
+Maybe that’s just me, but that’s kind of the point of art.
 Your personal preferences.

 An artist isn’t an artist without a POV.

 Below are some of the squares at the most basic level.
 I’ve chopped up cardboard into 2 inch squares and glued them together to make a square approximately 1/4 – 1/2 inch thick.
 I’m not sure exactly what size will do yet.